The Tower 3D

-From explosive boxes and lamps to having disks that can pull and push objects, the combat forces the player to consider how they’ll use it to win.
+From explosive boxes and lamps to disks that can pull and push objects, the combat forces players to consider how they’ll use it to win.

 Being a small team of 4 and one of two systems designers, I had a lot to juggle on this project, with my main focuses being character movement and enemy AI.
 AI largely often included designing what the enemies themselves would do.
 We had four enemy types in the game: normal, sniper, shield, and non-lethal, as well as a Boss fight at the end of the level that I also worked on.
 While focusing on this aspect of the project, I was also in charge of characters with attack speeds, wall running, and other design aspects.

-Our boss fight, which started as a stretch goal, was a challenge in how to make a drawn-out fight in a game that up to this point had been solely focused on quick movements and one-hit kills.
+Our boss fight, which started as a stretch goal, was a challenge in how to make a drawn-out fight in a game that, up to this point, had been solely focused on quick movements and one-hit kills.
 Our inspiration came in the form of the game Brick Breaker, where the boss would be made up of layers of protective armor that the player would break into by knocking exploding boxes into it.
 This allowed us to maintain a one-hit kill once you break the barriers but still require time and strategy to beat.
-The boss's attack centered around moving the player to continue to emphasize movement above all else and keep the fight dynamic.
+The boss's attack centered on moving the player to continue emphasizing movement above all else and keeping the fight dynamic.
 The attack would spawn circles randomly around the player, which would be struck by lightning if they weren’t careful.
 This attack helped keep the player on their toes while chipping away at the boss's armor.

 The number one goal when it came to the design of the enemies in the game beyond that of the basic enemy was to encourage the utilization of our unique movement system.
 As a result, the sniper will fire if you’re still for too long, the shielded enemy will try to face you, and the non-lethal fires large projectiles that will knock you away.
 All of these encourage the player to act or react in ways that they might feel clever for discovering, with their immense movement capabilities helping them achieve those goals.